 How CloSYS Works

-CloSYS contains Cloralstan®, a patented ingredient otherwise known as stabilized chlorine dioxide (CIO2).
+CloSYS patented formula contains Cloralstan®, known as stabilized chlorine dioxide (CIO2).
 When CloSYS is exposed to the amino acids in your saliva, the Cloralstan® is activated.
 Once released, the Cloralstan® kills dental plaque-causing bacteria and volatile sulfur compounds that damage soft tissue.

 One of the ways Cloralstan® works is through oxidation of the sulfide bonds in VSCs.
 The patented formula in CloSYS reacts with the molecules that cause bad breath, and destroys them.
 Unlike other products, CloSYS does not cover up the unpleasant smells; it eliminates them.

 The ingredient Cloralstan® /Stabilized Chlorine Dioxide

 Cloralstan® is a highly effective oxidant in the form of a stable dissolved gas.
 Cloralstan® has long been recognized as a very effective antimicrobial for its disinfection and sterilizing properties, and has been approved by the Environmental Protection Agency for industrial use as an eco-friendly food disinfectant and drinking water treatment.